george0st/qgate-sln-mlrun/README.md

 # qgate-mlrun
 Quality Gate for solution MLRun.
-The main aims of the projects are:
+The main aims of the project are:
-- test quality of new MLRun version before real usage
+- test quality (function, integration, acceptance, performance tests) of new MLRun version before real usage
 - automatization of standard tests
 - identification of compatibility issues
-- focus on complex tests also
 - etc.